 If you are a man experiencing domestic abuse in Derbyshire there is help available.
 Contact Derbyshire Support and Advice for Men (SAM) tel: 08000 198 668.
 The men's advice line is available for anyone experiencing abuse or for relatives or professionals who have a concern.

 Derbyshire Domestic Abuse Helpline tel: 08000 198 668 available 24 hours per day, 7 days per week.

 Safer Derbyshire aims to reduce crime, disorder and the fear of crime in Derbyshire by providing support, advice and leadership to partners and communities.

 Sexual Abuse and Incest Line (SAIL) is a registered charity run for survivors of sexual abuse and incest.
-We are based in Chesterfield and offer free specialist counselling support for people aged 18 and over in Derbyshire who have experienced childhood sexual abuse or incest, email email@example.com
+They are based in Chesterfield and offer free specialist counselling support for people aged 18 and over in Derbyshire who have experienced childhood sexual abuse or incest, email: firstname.lastname@example.org

 You may also like to find out how we make sure children are protected.